jeanliu-cmu-F24/MB-RGCN/README.md

 - **Preprocessed data**

-  The preprocessed data can be found in the `/datasets` folder
+  The preprocessed pickled data can be found in the `/datasets` folder

 ## Files structure
 The organization of the working directory is as follows: